 WHEREAS, lakes are among Michigan’s most valuable natural resources; and,

-WHEREAS, Michigan’s landscape is home to more than 11,000 inland lakes, and Michigan’s boundaries are shaped by four of the five Great Lakes with over 3,000 miles of shoreline; and,
+WHEREAS, Michigan is home to more than 11,000 inland lakes and its 3,000 miles of shorelines are shaped by four of the five Great Lakes; and,

 WHEREAS, these lakes and shorelines are critical resources to Michigan’s environment and quality of life, providing sources of drinking water, irrigation, energy, commerce, recreation, scenic beauty, and habitat for fish and wildlife; and,